nteract/papermill/README.rst

   **execute a workflow** without having to copy and paste from notebook to notebook manually.
 - Do you have plots and visualizations spread across 10 or more notebooks?
-  Now you can choose which plots to programmatically display in a **summary** **collection** in a notebook to share with others.
+  Now you can choose which plots to programmatically display a **summary** **collection** in a notebook to share with others.

 Installation